IT Support Engineer

 As such, you still need to do your own research, so if you are going to go the recruitment route, still make sure to check job sites and tech community groups so you can be in the know and make informed decisions.

 If you're a skilled technology professional there's almost certainly a job for you in Dubai.
+You can read more about the essential skills a software engineer needs in our article here.

 However, you need to be cautious when seeking out a role, to make sure it really is a position that is right for you.